NomadBBY/RTU_Artificial_Intelligence_1_Game_Task/README.md

 ## Classes

-GameWindow - Handles all of the logic and rendering in the game
+**GameWindow**: This class is responsible for managing all the game logic and rendering tasks.
+It controls the flow of the game and handles the user interface interactions, including displaying screens, accepting player inputs, updating the game state, and rendering graphical elements.

 ## Dependencies